willnode/forward-domain/README.md

 The star `*` at the end tells us that the remaining URL path is also forwarded to the destination URL.

-> If you use Cloudflare or any DNS which supports [CNAME Flattening](https://blog.cloudflare.com/introducing-cname-flattening-rfc-compliant-cnames-at-a-domains-root/), you still can use CNAME records pointing to `r.forwarddomain.net`, it's much recommended to use CNAME records rather than A/AAAA records.
+> If you use Cloudflare or any DNS which supports [CNAME Flattening](https://blog.cloudflare.com/introducing-cname-flattening-rfc-compliant-cnames-at-a-domains-root/), you still can use CNAME records pointing to `r.forwarddomain.net`.
+It's recommended to use CNAME records rather than A/AAAA records.

 You can choose the type of redirection you want to use by declaring the `http-status` value: